MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/configure-xbox-live-in-unity.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, Unity, configure
 localizationpriority: medium
 ---

-# Configure Xbox Live in Unity
+# Configuring Xbox Live in Unity

 > [!NOTE]
 > The Xbox Live Unity plugin is only recommended for [Xbox Live Creators Program](../developer-program-overview.md) members, since currently there is no support for achievements or multiplayer.